BapCat/Phi/README.md

 ### GitHub

-Phi may be downloaded from [GitHub](https://github.com/BapCat/Phi/).
+BapCat packages may be downloaded from [GitHub](https://github.com/BapCat/Phi/).

 ## Features
 Phi supports several different ways to inject dependencies, which can all be used alone or in conjunction with one another.